-Recommendation 1.1: Role of Board and management.
+1.1 Role of Board and Management

-In general the Board is providing input that assists in identifying and understanding emerging trends and issues; setting the broad framework within which the strategic and business plans will be prepared each year; recommending any significant shifts in the broad strategic direction of the Company; and reviewing, developing and approving the Company's long-term strategic plan and ensuring the Company develops annual business plans to achieve its strategic objectives.
+The Board is responsible for overseeing the management of the Company.
+The Board provides input that assists in identifying and understanding emerging trends and issues; setting the broad framework within which the strategic and business plans will be prepared each year; recommending any significant shifts in the broad strategic direction of the Company; and reviewing, developing and approving the Company's long-term strategic plan and ensuring the Company develops annual business plans to achieve its strategic objectives.

-Without limiting the general role of the Board, the principle functions and responsibilities include the matters set out below, subject to delegation to the Chief Executive Officer (CEO) and senior management as specified elsewhere in this statement or as otherwise appropriate:
+Without limiting the general role of the Board, the principle functions and responsibilities include the matters set out below, subject to delegation to the Chief Executive Officer (CEO) and senior management as specified elsewhere in this statement, or as otherwise appropriate:

-- overseeing the Company's operations including its control and accountability systems; - appointing and removing the Chief Executive Officer, or their equivalent, as well as evaluating their performance; - ratifying the appointment and, where appropriate, the removal of senior executives, including the Chief Financial Officer and the Company Secretary; - monitoring, reviewing and challenging senior management's performance and implementation of strategy;
+- overseeing the Company's operations including its control and accountability systems; - appointing and removing the Chief Executive Officer, or their equivalent, as well as evaluating their performance; - ratifying the appointment and, where appropriate, the removal of senior executives, including the Chief Financial Officer and the Company Secretary; - monitoring, reviewing and challenging senior management's performance and implementation of strategy; - ensuring appropriate resources are available to senior management; - approving the Company's corporate governance framework; - approving and monitoring the progress of major capital expenditure, capital management, and acquisitions and divestments;

-- ensuring appropriate resources are available to senior management; - approving the Company's corporate governance framework; - approving and monitoring the progress of major capital expenditure, capital management, and acquisitions and divestments; - monitoring the financial performance of the Company; - appointing the external auditor (based on recommendations of the Audit and Risk Management Committee); - monitoring compliance with the Company's legal obligations, including those relating to the environment, native title, cultural heritage and occupational health and safety; and - making a regular assessment of whether each Non-Executive Director is independent in accordance with the relevant policy.
+- monitoring the financial performance of the Company; - appointing the External Auditor (based on recommendations of the Audit and Risk Management Committee); - monitoring compliance with the Company's legal obligations, including those relating to the environment, native title, cultural heritage and occupational health and safety; and - making a regular assessment of whether each Non-Executive Director is independent in accordance with the relevant policy.

-The Board has delegated to the CEO day to day responsibility for running the affairs of the Company and to implement the policies and strategy set by the Board.
-The Board also delegates to senior management the responsibilities for the day-to-day activities leading toward achievement of the Company's strategic direction with agreed boundaries and authority limitations.
+The Board has delegated to the CEO day-to-day responsibility for running the affairs of the Company and to implement the policies and strategy set by the Board.
+The Board also delegates to the CEO and senior management the responsibilities for the day-to-day activities leading toward achievement of the Company's strategic direction with agreed boundaries and authority limitations.

-Recommendation 1.2: Information regarding election and re-election of Director Candidates.
+1.2 Information Regarding Election and Re-election of Director Candidates

-The policy and procedures for the selection and appointment of new Directors is that candidates are considered and selected by reference to a number of factors which include, but are not limited to, their relevant experience and achievements, compatibility with other Board members, and credibility within the Company's scope of activities.
+The policies and procedures for the selection and appointment of new Directors is that candidates are considered and selected by reference to a number of factors which include, but are not limited to, their relevant skills, qualifications, experience and achievements, compatibility with other Board members, and credibility within the Company's scope of activities.
 Directors are initially appointed by the full Board subject to election by shareholders at the next Annual General Meeting.